How to Use This Calculator

 Specify the expected annual return of the overall market benchmark, like the S&P 500, which historically averages around 10%.

-The calculator will display the stock's Beta, its risk category, CAPM expected return, Alpha, and Market Risk Premium.
+The calculator displays the stock's Beta, risk category, CAPM expected return, Alpha, Market Risk Premium, and Implied Volatility Spread.
+The Beta Analysis Insights panel shows market sensitivity, alpha generation, and portfolio impact assessment.

 Example Calculation